How do I get the OnSIP app?

 The audio settings for using a headset on a Windows computer can be adjusted in the Control Panel under Sounds and Audio Devices / Hardware and Sound / Sound (name may vary).
 Select your headset as the Default Device.

 **Please note that the OnSIP app will use your system’s Default Device for audio input and output, not your Default Communications Device.**

 Here are a few important notes regarding headset recommendations:

 - Be careful of disconnecting (or loosening the connection) of your headset while you are on a call.
-The browser may become confused on where to send/receive audio to you.
-If this occurs, you may hear one way audio or no audio at all.
+The browser may become confused about where to send/receive audio to you.
+If this occurs, you may hear one-way audio or no audio at all.
 To rectify should this occur, check your Sound preferences, restart your browser, and log into the application.

 - Select a headset that can keep the inbound and outbound audio separate.

-- USB headsets will give better continued performance.
-Wireless and bluetooth will work, but may suffer from battery life and quality of connection.
+- USB headsets will give a better-continued performance.
+Wireless and Bluetooth will work but may suffer from battery life and the quality of the connection.

 - Adjust volume settings (system and/or on the OnSIP app) low, then adjust upward until you are comfortable.
-A good way to test the comfort level is to use the numpad for tones.
+A good way to test the comfort level is to use the number pad for tones.